1-1-1-1-1-1-1-1/Old-Slavonic-bot/templates/README-this_folder.txt

+Here are templates for some files.

-This folder might be partially outdated: the Procfile.
+This folder might be partially outdated because of:
+ - the Procfile.